Medicine Overview of Amtericin Injection

 Animal studies have shown low or no adverse effect on the foetus, however, there are limited human studies.
 Please consult your doctor.

-Amtericin 50mg Injection is probably usafe to use during lac+more
+Amtericin 50mg Injection is probably unsafe to use during la+more

-tation.
-Limited human data suggests that the drug could represent a significant risk to the baby....
+ctation.
+Limited human data suggest that the drug could represent a significant risk to the baby....

 Amtericin 50mg Injection may cause side effects which could affect your ability to drive.

 Amtericin 50mg Injection is safe to use in patients with kidney disease.
 No dose adjustment of Amtericin 50mg Injection is recommended.+more

 However, inform your doctor if you have any underlying kidney disease....